 Annually, Denmark invests almost DKK 20 billion in research and development.
 A part of this amount is invested via national funding programmes with different thematic focus and support for different phases in the innovation cycle.

-InnoBooster boosts great innovation ideas with clear and ambitious goals such as new products, services or improvement of a process to increase competitiveness.
-Applying for InnoBooster is also relevant if your company needs new knowledge, e.g., through collaboration with knowledge institutions, a private development company or new staff with specific competences.
+Innobooster boosts great innovation ideas with clear and ambitious goals such as new products, services or improvement of a process to increase competitiveness.
+Applying for Innobooster is also relevant if your company needs new knowledge, e.g., through collaboration with knowledge institutions, a private development company or new staff with specific competences.

-InnoBooster invests in knowledge-based innovative projects from SMEs, startups and scientists.
-Depending on your need and perspective, an InnoBooster grant can add up to DKK 5 mio.Apply for InnoBooster
+Innobooster invests in knowledge-based and innovative development projects from Danish SMEs, startups and scientists.
+Depending on your need and perspective, an Innobooster grant can add up to DKK 5 mio.Apply for InnoBooster

 Grand Solutions projects are often characterised by high risk profile.
 They focus on ambitious results with high value creation in Denmark in terms of new knowledge, growth, employment or solutions to societal challenges.

 Most projects entail a collaboration among companies, universities and research institutions.
 Often they have a high degree of research and innovation activities – albeit projects can cover every stage from strategic research to implementation.

 Most projects get a grant of DKK 5-30 million and have a duration of 2-5 years.